mrsuh/blog/docs/projects/esp32-cam-watcher/index.md

 # ESP32 cam watcher

 This project helps me to observe my pot with pine's twig.
-I use ESP32 controller with camera to take pictures and post it to Telegram channel.
+I use an ESP32 controller with a camera to take pictures and post it to Telegram channel.
 You can find the source code for this watcher [here](https://github.com/mrsuh/esp32-cam-watcher).

 ## Assembling